Lucy M. Freibert (1922-2016)

 Described by former students as a “steady and constant inspiration,” Dr. Freibert was also an accomplished scholar.
 She co-authored Hidden Hands: An Anthology of American Women Writers, 1790-1870, the first anthology devoted to American women writers of the period.
 A colleague writes that Dr. Freibert “demonstrated excellence and originality in scholarship and the importance of acting on one’s convictions to achieve change.”

 Upon her retirement from teaching in 1993, she was named Professor Emerita and later served in the university’s ombudservice.
 She also continued to enrich the community as an active volunteer with the Pleiades Theatre Company and women’s organizations.
-She was a driving force in the founding of Project Women, Inc., now Louisville Scholar House, which helps single parents earn college degrees.
+She was a driving force in the founding of Project Women, Inc., now Family Scholar House, which helps single parents earn college degrees.

 With over 1000 volumes donated from Dr. Freibert’s personal collection, the UofL library’s “Lucy M. Freibert Collection” contains signed first editions and personal correspondence with contemporary women writers.
 The collection, dedicated in 2008, ensures that generations will continue to benefit from Dr. Freibert’s legacy of advocacy, scholarship, and service.